OpenDreamKit/OpenDreamKit.github.io/about-mathematicians.md

 - Goal: ease of deployment.
 Requires:

     - Modularity, packaging, portability, distribution
-    - For individual systems and combinations thereof
+    - For individual components and combinations thereof

 - Development workflows in ecosystems of software